MarioniLab/NaiveHESC2016/Legends.md

 (C) _FaCS (Ferdinand)_

 **Figure 3.
 The primed population has greater transcriptional heterogeneity than the naive population.**
-(A) Number of highly variable genes detected in each condition at a FDR of 5% and with a biological component of the variance greater than or equal to 0.5.
+(A) Estimates of the biological component of the variance for highly variable genes detected in each condition.
+The number below each boxplot represents the total number of detected HVGs.
+Points represent HVGs with biological components that are more than 1.5 interquartile ranges from the third quartile.
-(B) Estimates of the biological component of the variance in the primed condition, plotted against the corresponding estimates in the naive condition.
+(B) Biological component of the variance for cell cycle HVGs detected in both conditions, ranked by the magnitude of the component.
-Each point is a gene, coloured based on whether it is detected as a HVG in both conditions (black) and if it is involved in the cell cycle (GO:0000278, pink).
-The red line represents equality between biological components.
-(C) Distribution of biological components for genes detected as HVGs only in the primed or naive conditions.
-Inset plots show the distribution of biological components for HVGs in each condition that are involved in pattern specification (GO:0007389), cilium assembly (GO:0042384) or brain development (GO:0007420).
-The number of condition-specific HVGs in each plot is also shown.
+Association with the cell cycle is determined by GO annotation (GO:0007049), and some key genes are highlighted.
+Biological components of ERCC spike-in transcripts are shown as a control.
+(C) GO terms and KEGG pathways that are differentially enriched in the set of HVGs between conditions.
+The proportion of HVGs associated with each term/pathway are shown for each condition, along with the actual number of genes.

 **Figure 4.
 Cells shift from a naive-like to a primed-like expression pattern during early embryonic development.**
 Naive and primed markers were identified from the DE analysis of the hESC data.